galantelab/sideRETRO/docs/retrocopy.rst

 LINEs became the most frequent transposable element, in number of nucleotides, corresponding to approximately 17% of the human genome [6]_.
-In our genome, the most numerous family of LINEs is LINE-1 (L1) and when its sequence is full-lenght (about 6 kb), this element has: i) one promoter region; ii) a 5’UTR region; iii) two coding regions (ORF1p and ORF2p); iv) a 3’UTR region; v) a poly-A tail inside its transcript; vi) and recently a distinct ORF (ORF0, which is 70 amino acids in length, but still with unknown function) was
+In our genome, the most numerous family of LINEs is LINE-1 (L1) and when its sequence is full-length (about 6 kb), this element has: i) one promoter region; ii) a 5’UTR region; iii) two coding regions (ORF1p and ORF2p); iv) a 3’UTR region; v) a poly-A tail inside its transcript; vi) and recently a distinct ORF (ORF0, which is 70 amino acids in length, but still with unknown function) was